Haddon-Sandefur/Haddon-Sandefur.github.io/_posts/2023-12-09-survival-sim.md

 Censoring is the masking of time $t$ when a particular observation $i$ is said to experience the event.
 Unfortunately, when censoring occurs, it can _bias_ our estimates of parameters, subsequently effecting our research.
 Generally, there are three major types: Left Censoring, Right Censoring, and Interval Censoring.
 This post will focus on Right Censoring (the most common censoring in Survival Analysis) and Interval Censoring.
 Here's a simple example for each:

 * Right Censoring: You're conducting a clinical trial to see if Drug X postpones relapse of a particular medical event.
 The study ends before the event occurs in some study participants.
+Such participants' relapse event times are _right censored_.

 * Current Status Interval Censoring: You're conducting a clinical trial to see if Drug Y postpones the relapse of prostate cancer in mice.
 You perform a biopsy on a mouse at time _t_ to discover it has developed prostate cancer.
 However, you do not know _exactly when this development occurred_, thus the event time _t_ is censored within a time interval.